serratus/quaggaJS/README.md

 quaggaJS
 ========

 QuaggaJS is a barcode-scanner entirely written in JavaScript supporting real-time localization and decoding of various types of barcodes such as EAN and CODE128.
 The library is also configured to use `getUserMedia` to get direct access to the user's camera stream.
-Even though the code contains some heavy image-processing parts, recent smartphones are capable of locating and decoding  barcodes in real-time.
+Although the code contains some heavy image-processing parts even recent smartphones are capable of locating and decoding  barcodes in real-time.

 ![teaser][teaser_image]

+## Yet another barcode library?

+This is not yet another port of the great [zxing][zxing_github] library, but more of an extension to it.
+This implementation features a barcode locator which is capable of finding a barcode-like pattern in an image resulting in an estimated bounding box including rotation.
+Simply speaking, this reader is invariant in scale and rotation, whereas other libraries require the barcode to be aligned with the viewport.

 ## Requirements